sivasarvepalli/Q-A-from-PDF-and-Text-files/README.md

 primary goal of this project is to assist the students to get answers from pdf which they upload.
 This project mainly helps students to travers the pdf in short time.

-This project uses open AI API KEY.
+It uses open AI API KEY.